antadde/N-SDM/README.md

 •	you have installed the nsdm R package to access the bank of custom functions `remotes::install_github("AnAdde/N-SDM/scripts/nsdm-project/functions")`

-•	you have downloaded the AnAdde/N-SDM repository as a zip file (e.g. `curl -L http://github.com/AnAdde/N-SDM/master.zip`) and unzipped it in your working directory
+•	you have cloned the AnAdde/N-SDM repository in your working directory (e.g. `git clone https://github.com/AnAdde/N-SDM.git .`).